devluxor/common-sense-guide-to-dsa/06_optimizing_for_optimistic_scenarios.md

 ## Wrapping Up

 Having the ability to discern between best, average and worst case scenarios is a key skill in choosing the best algorithm for your needs, as well as taking existing algorithms and optimizing them further to make them significantly faster.
-Remember, while it's good to be prepared for the worst case, average cases are what hapen most of the time.
+Remember, while it's good to be prepared for the worst case, average cases are what happen most of the time.